5 Hacks to Up Your Bed-Making Game

 Even the most skilled of us out there struggle to do it quickly and efficiently from time to time.
 These time-saving hacks will make putting your bed together quicker and easier than ever, you'll wonder why you spent so much time suffering.

-Don’t fight your duvet The only thing worse than wrestling your duvet into a cover is having to do it solo.
+Don’t fight your duvet The only thing worse than wrestling your duvet insert into a duvet cover is having to do it solo.
 It seems like an insurmountable task, but with this genius rolling method, you’ll never lose another battle with your bedding again.
 It’s so simple, you’ll be mad you didn’t think of it years ago.

 Hospital corners make for the ultimate tidy bed The just-slept, disheveled look is certainly having a moment on Instagram right now, but if you like your bedding to look neat and tidy, hospital corners keep your sheets smooth and in place like nothing else can.